SpicePayne/devops-group18/Use Cases/Use_Case_All_Population_Reports.md

 ## CHARACTERISTIC INFORMATION
 **Goal in Context**
-As a Data Analyst, I want to view the total population of a specific region so that I can study regional population sizes and compare demographic data across different parts of the world.
+As a Data Analyst, I want to view the total population of a specific region so that I can study regional population sizes and compare demographic data across different parts of the world for the organization.

 **Scope**
 World Population Reporting System